Thomas Graham, 1st Baron Lynedoch: Later life and death

-References in popular culture
+Legacy

 The names of Lyndoch township and the Barossa Valley in South Australia are derived from "Lynedoch Vale" and the "Barrosa Ranges", named by Colonel William Light, Surveyor General of South Australia, in December 1837 in recognition of his esteemed friend, Lord Lynedoch, who was his commander at the Battle of Barrosa.
 Both names were mis-spelt on early maps, resulting in the unique names Lyndoch and Barossa.

-Graham has a house named after him at the Scottish Private school Morrison's Academy in Crieff, Perthshire near his home of Balgowan.
+Graham has a house named after him at the Scottish private school Morrison's Academy in Crieff, Perthshire near his home of Balgowan.
 There is a house named after him at the English Private school Wellington College.